JoonseoKang/mcan-cap/README.md

 #### Software and Hardware Requirements and Setup
 For most setup and prerequets, refer to [MCAN](https://github.com/MILVLG/mcan-vqa).

-Running the script will:

-1. Download the QA files for [VQA-v2](https://visualqa.org/download.html).
-2. Unzip the bottom-up features

 Finally, the `datasets` folders will have the following structure:

 ```angular2html